jeremiah-c-leary/vhdl-style-guide/docs/entity_rules.rst

 entity_008
 ##########

-This rule checks the entity name is uppercase in the entity declaration.
+This rule checks the entity name has proper case in the entity declaration.

+..
+NOTE::  The default is uppercase.

 **Violation**